 The commercial banks’ debt to the central bank stood at 620 trillion rials ($22.7 billion) in the month ending Feb.
 9, 2014.
 The figure increased to 680 trillion rials ($24.9 trillion) in the month ending Sept.
 21, 2014.
 A monetary expert in Tehran told Al-Monitor that the banks usually fail to pay off their debt, given the high interest rate of 32% for such loans.
 However, the expert asserted that the banks have no other choice but to borrow from either the central bank or one another.

 “Some struggling banks are even given one-day loans by other financial institutions.
 These loans would let the banks meet their immediate needs for cash.
 There is no other alternative, as there is no money available,” the expert said, warning that Iran’s banking system is “on the verge of collapse.”

 “Monetary officials are fearful that they would soon face a desperate situation as the NPLs cannot be recovered [anytime soon],” the expert said.
 “The banks lack sufficient cash to address their own problems or their peers’.”

-Another option the banks can consider to boost their lending ability is to use the money held by the public in the form of gold and foreign currency, which is estimated to be collectively.
+Another option the banks can consider to boost their lending ability is to use the money held by the public in the form of gold and foreign currency, which is estimated to be around $21.5 billion collectively.
 The amount is more than five times the estimated gold reserves of the central bank, which is nearly $3.9 billion.